WHERE I AM TODAY

 Harnessing the power of empathy to understand customers and build things that resonate with them on an emotional level is critical to creating things that they love.
 That’s quite possibly the single most important aspect of business that’s been lost over the years, and I’m having a ton of fun helping to bring it back.

 You might notice that I don’t have much of a “design portfolio” on my site.
-Due to the proprietary nature of what I do for Scottrade (and previously at Mastercard), there’s not much I can show to the general public yet.
-However, in addition to sharing my illustration work here, I’ll be posting a lot of my ideas and design approaches in my personal blog that should give you a taste of what I do with my day.
-I appreciate you taking the time to read my story, so please don’t hesitate to reach out if you have questions or want to talk shop!
+Due to the proprietary nature of what I do for Scottrade (and previously at Mastercard), there’s not much I can show to the general public.
+However, I plan to post a lot of my ideas and design approaches in my personal blog that should give you a taste of what I do with my day.
+I appreciate you taking the time to read my story.
+Please don’t hesitate to reach out if you have questions or want to chat!